ENERGY STORIES

 Our conclusion: We definitely prefer cooking with the induction cooktop over our conventional electric stove.
 And, as we don't have gas service to the house now, we definitely don't plan to have it installed in the future.

-For now, we'll continue to use our collection of stainless steel and aluminum cookware on the electric stove when necessary and use induction for everything else.
+For now, we'll continue to use our collection of older stainless steel and aluminum cookware on the electric stove when necessary and use induction for everything else.

 Our recommendation: We encourage everyone to give this a try.
 Renters can get in on this since nothing in the kitchen needs to be modified.
 There's no risk to singeing or scorching the countertop as the bottom of induction units stays cool.